Oracle Cloud Infrastructure Block Volumes FAQ

 How can I manage volume groups?

-You can use the CLI/SDK, APIs and Terraform to manage group volumes.
+You can use the Console, CLI/SDK, APIs and Terraform to manage group volumes.
 This includes creating and deleting volume groups, adding and removing volumes from a group, and renaming volume groups.

 Can I attach and detach a volume that is in a volume group?

 Yes.
 Volumes in a volume group can be accessed and operated on individually, in addition to being managed as a group.

 What is a volume group backup?
 How does it work?

 A coordinated point-in-time crash consistent backup of the entire set of volumes that are in a volume group.
 This operation creates a volume group backup.
 There is no impact to the source volume group and volumes during the backup process.

 Volume group backups are replicated across all Availability Domains within the region where the source volume group resides.
 A volume group backup can then be used to create a new volume group to any Availability Domain within the region the backup resides, by restoring all the volumes data that are in the volume group.

 Can I use policy-based automated scheduled backup for a volume group?